rezarajan/pyprojects/algorithms/readme.md

 A small library of common search algorithms.
 Used to learn how to build common search algorithms, and analyze the time complexity of each step.

-Project managed with uv; tests written in pytest; makefile to run commands.
+Project managed with uv; tests written in pytest; makefile to manage commands.

 ## Quick Start